The KU Centers for the Study of Science Fiction present several awards for

 Since 1996.
 Each year, the Hall of Fame honors four individuals on the basis of continued excellence and long-term contribution to the science fiction and fantasy field.
 Two inductees were living contributors, and two were posthumous.
 (Since

-Center also offers these annual student scholarships and awards:
+Center also hosts several annual student scholarships and awards:

 Mark Bourne Speculative Fiction Writing Scholarship